frec3044/git-quarto-intro/assignment/instructions.md

 10. Knit (found on the top left pane) the document a to github_document
 11. Commit the Rmd and md documents to git.
 12. Push to your repository on GitHub.
 You will be prompted for your user name (or email) and your password.

+If you are having issues (i.e., your compute does not seem to have Git installed), [here](https://happygitwithr.com/index.html) is an excellent resource to help you debug your git + Rstudio issues.